This module is contained in the mod_xhtml_neg.c

 XhtmlNegLog /var/log/apache/mod_xhtml_neg.log

-directive defines the
+The XhtmlNegTypes directive defines the

 content-negotiation for a given file extension.
 Each token contains